p4arth/p4arth/README.md

 <h1 align="center">Hi 👋, I'm Paarth</h1>

 I'm a 19 years old Machine Learning practitioner based in Delhi.
 I'm pursuing my bachelors's in Data Science while working as an intern at a data science consulting company.
-I have been in the field for machine learning for more than a year now, learning new stuff, working on various problems, ranging from Demand Forecasting to Natural Language Understanding.
+I have been in the field of machine learning for more than a year now, learning new stuff, working on various problems, ranging from Demand Forecasting to Natural Language Understanding.
 Currently you'll find me studying natural language processing, learning PyTorch and advocating as a Hugging Face student ambassador.
 I'm actively trying to work on projects involving language models.
 I'm also trying to build a repository of codes containing implementation of machine learning algorithms.

 ## 🔗 Let's Connect!
 <a href="https://twitter.com/ra1dero" target="_blank"><img alt="Twitter" src="https://img.shields.io/badge/twitter-%231DA1F2.svg?&style=for-the-badge&logo=twitter&logoColor=white" /></a>